tgstoecker/ipoolseq-pipeline/README.txt

 Installing Dependencies
 -----------------------

-The file "conda.reqs" defines a conda[1] environment that provides all programs necessary for running the iPool-Seq analysis pipeline.
-After installing conda (see https://conda.io), a conda environment can be created with
+The file "ipoolseq.yaml" defines a conda[1] environment that provides all programs necessary for running the iPool-Seq analysis pipeline.
+After installing conda (see https://conda.io), a conda environment called ipoolseq can be created with

-  conda create -n ipoolseq -c defaults -c conda-forge -c bioconda --file conda.reqs
+  conda env create --file ipoolseq.yaml

-Remember that (as all conda environments), this environment must than be activ- ated before it can be used by doing
+Remember that (as all conda environments), this environment must, before it can be used, be activated for the current terminal session by doing

   conda activate ipoolseq